denisecase/digital-forensics-resources/install_autopsy_on_mac.md

 Instructions for Mac and Linux are included in the download.
 See the online page at <https://github.com/sleuthkit/autopsy/blob/develop/Running_Linux_OSX.md>.

-**Important: Verify each step has successfully completed before continuining on to the next step.**
-Each step must complete successfully for the installation to work.

 ## Make Provided Scripts Executable As You Work

 For security reasons, you may not be able to run a script (.sh) file by default.